 If you want to talk about modern Beijing, you should mention the China World Trade Center (WTC).

-The Tower III was completed in 2007 and is 330 meters tall with 80 floors.
-Located in Beijing’s Central Business District, it integrates office, hotel, conference, exhibition, shopping and entertainment functions.
+The complex was completed in 2007 and Tower III is 330 meters tall with 80 floors.
+Located in Beijing's Central Business District, it integrates office, hotel, conference, exhibition, shopping and entertainment functions.

 China Zun (Zun in Chinese means a large ancient wine vessel) or CITIC Tower is the tallest building in Beijing, 528 meters high.
 It was completed in 2018 and is now in use, featuring office space, luxury apartments, hotels, and a rooftop garden on the top floor.

 Its architectural conception originates from the image of "Zun", traditional Chinese ritual vessels.
 The building rises to the top of the clouds, demonstrating its indomitable spirit, and reflecting oriental charm.

 - Beijing History - Strategic Location, Historic Capital, Major City

 - 8 Reasons You Should Visit Beijing in 2020

 - How to plan a trip to Beijing